darrendavidhumphrey/flutter_angle_jig/README.md

 [developing packages and plugins](https://flutter.dev/to/develop-packages).
 -->

-TODO: Put a short description of the package here that helps potential users know whether this package might be useful for them.

-## Features

-TODO: List what your package can do.
-Maybe include images, gifs, or videos.

 ## Getting started
 # FSG - Flutter Scene Graph
 A lightweight package for integrating interactive 3D content into your flutter apps.
 FSG is a layer on top of the the flutter_angle package.